Targeted Secondary School Social Skills

 Social Skills Screener

-This is an assessment that students can work on independently, prior to engaging in the Secondary TeachTown Social Skills curriculum.
+This is an assessment that students can work on independently, prior to engaging in the social skills curriculum for secondary school students.
 Students view a short video clip and are then asked to answer inferential questions to assess their understanding of the target social skills.
 The data from the screener helps teachers identify the domains and specific skills within the curriculum to target for intervention.

 Lesson Plans